cvanloo/rop/README.md

 Considering that we input 40 'A's and four endet up in $IP, the return address on the stack must lie 40 - 4 = 36 bytes after the input buffer starts.

-By playing around with the amount of 'A's we send, we can figure out that after 36 of them, the return address begins (and ends after the 42nd byte).
+By playing around with the amount of 'A's we send, we can figure out that the return address begins after 36 bytes (and ends after the 42nd byte).

 ```sh
 echo AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAABCDEFG | ./a.out